+- Rulings published on the CBD website.

-- Conditions of CBD Assessor accreditation. - Relevant industry Work Health and Safety (WHS) guidelines.
+- Conditions of CBD Assessor accreditation.

+- Relevant industry Work Health and Safety (WHS) guidelines.

 These Rules should be read in conjunction with the most recent version of the NABERS Energy and Water for offices: Rules for collecting and using data and any associated and current rulings or determinations for undertaking NABERS Energy and Water for offices ratings.